stepanblyschak/SONiC/doc/pytest/ptf_pytest_integration.md

     testutils.verify_packet_any_port(ptfadapter, exp_pkt, ports=self.get_dst_ports(setup, direction))
 ```

-**NOTE** : despite the fact that PTF testutils uses unittest's methods like *assertTrue*, *fail* etc., py.test has some sort of support for that, so it in case of *testutils.verify_packet_any_port* fails by calling UnitTest *fail* it is still correctly handled by py.test:
+**NOTE** : despite the fact that PTF testutils uses unittest's methods like *assertTrue*, *fail* etc., py.test has some sort of support for that, so in case when *testutils.verify_packet_any_port* fails by calling UnitTest *fail* it is still correctly handled by py.test:

 ```
 test_l2.py::test_broken FAILED                                                                                                                                                                                                      [100%]